 Tage had a number of conversations with Amar Singh, ...the answer of Amar Singh consistently was.
 "Fast."
 Don't worry; she will get "better".
 This happened a number of times between February 1996 and May 1997...the evidence is also suggestive that Surinder was encouraged by Amar Singh to reject the validity of "western" medicine.
+Surinder believed that Amar Singh had declared, "There was no such thing as cancer"...

-Surinder believed that what is unmistakable is that Surinder, once the diagnosis of cancer had been made, pinned all her hopes on Amar Singh...A note from late November 1996 says..."You tell me what I should do now so that the breast cancer would completely go away, so that I would completely recover".
+what is unmistakable is that Surinder, once the diagnosis of cancer had been made, pinned all her hopes on Amar Singh...A note from late November 1996 says..."You tell me what I should do now so that the breast cancer would completely go away, so that I would completely recover".
+At about this time, Amar Singh was asking Surinder for a devention of the breast cancer for the breast of